facebookresearch/isc2021/docs/2_gist_subset_pca.md

 ```

 The average precision is slightly better than in full dimension:
-PCA dimensionality reduction is both more compact and more accurate!
+PCA dimensionality reduction makes GIST both more compact and more accurate!